 The problem is that when wars become cheaper, you fight more of them, as is the case with online combat.

-You probably don?t know this, but during the Bush administration, the Chinese military downloaded the entire contents of the Pentagon?s mainframe computers at least seven times.
+A little known fact is that during the Bush administration, the Chinese military downloaded the entire contents of the Pentagon's mainframe computers at least seven times.

 This was a neat trick because these computers were in stand alone, siloed, electromagnetically shielded facilities not connected to the Internet in any way.

 In the process, they obtained the designs of all of out most advanced weapons systems, including our best nukes.
-What have they done with this top-secret information?
+And what have they done with this top-secret information?

 Like many in senior levels of the US military, the Chinese have concluded that these weapons are a useless waste of valuable resources.
 Far better value for money are more hackers, coders and servers, which the Chinese have pursued with a vengeance.